TristanCann/NLP-workshop/readme.md

 - Topic modelling
 - Text classification

 These examples reference datasets that are not included in this repository.
-They can be downloaded from <link>
+They can be downloaded from [this repository](https://universityofexeteruk-my.sharepoint.com/:u:/g/personal/t_j_b_cann_exeter_ac_uk/EXVI17svJKFPrfY2DPvTZYoBaYAA7TQ3R8v0q5pZycvQWg?e=UXowJn) (UoE account required).